Read time 5 minutes

-Renaming a SQL Server Database is not tricky, you can do it in a couple of ways, but before actually renaming the database, there are a couple of things which you should know.
+Sometimes SQL administrators will have to rename the database for administrative or technical reasons.
+Renaming a SQL Server Database is not tricky.
+You can do it in a couple of ways, but before actually renaming the database, there are a couple of things which you should know.

 In this article, we’ll guide you on how to rename a SQL Server Database the right way without messing with anything.

 Things to consider before renaming the SQL Server Database are Limitations & Restrictions and Security Permissions associated with the task.